 So is it really as important as we think?

-In a Harvard Business Review study done a few years ago, participants were asked if they would be more likely to buy from salespeople who are primarily professional, friendly, or charismatic.
-The majority said they would feel more comfortable buying from somebody who is friendly, as long as they were able to explain their product well.
-But a large portion of them, especially in industries such as healthcare and manufacturing, preferred a more professional salesperson with complete and thorough product knowledge.
-And other industry specific customers, like fashion and media, preferred charisma to both knowledge and friendliness.
+In a Harvard Business Review study participants were asked if they would be more likely to buy from salespeople who are primarily professional, friendly, or charismatic.
+The majority said they would feel more comfortable buying from somebody who is friendly.
+As long as they were able to explain their product well.
+But a large portion of them, especially in industries such as healthcare and manufacturing, preferred a more professional salesperson.
+With complete and thorough product knowledge.
+And other industry-specific customers, like fashion and media, preferred charisma to both knowledge and friendliness.

 So maybe likability isn’t nearly as important as you would think.

 Knowing and being able to explain your product should be a given.
-Why would you try to sell something when you can’t even explain the product well enough to illustrate how it can help?
+Why would you try to sell something when you can’t explain the product well enough how it can help?

 But being able to build trust with your prospect, that’s where the real difference between successful and struggling salespeople is.